Political positions of Joe Lieberman

-Joe Lieberman (born February 24, 1942) is an American politician, having served as a United States Senator from Connecticut from 1989 to 2013.
+Joe Lieberman (February 24, 1942 – March 27, 2024) was an American politician who served as a United States Senator from Connecticut from 1989 to 2013.
 A former member of the Democratic Party, he was the party's nominee for Vice President in the 2000 election.
-Currently he is an Independent.
+He was an Independent prior to his death.

 Party identification

 In spring 2000, Lieberman among other centrist Democrats founded the Senate New Democrat Coalition.
 In January 2007, Lieberman described himself as being "genuinely an Independent," saying "I agree more often than not with Democrats on domestic policy.
 I agree more often than not with Republicans on foreign and defense policy."

 Domestic policy

 Abortion

-Overall Lieberman has a pro-choice voting record, and in 2007 he received a grade of 100 from the abortion rights organization NARAL Pro-Choice America.
+Overall Lieberman had a pro-choice voting record, and in 2007 he received a grade of 100 from the abortion rights organization NARAL Pro-Choice America.
 While running in the Democratic primaries in the 2004 presidential election, Lieberman said that as president he would "follow a policy that makes abortion safe, rare and legal."
 He voted against the Partial-Birth Abortion Ban Act.